FrancoisBillant/k8s_cluster_local/README.md

 TODO:
-- Make a script to remove everthing (https://github.com/FrancoisBillant/k8s_cluster_local/issues/1)
+- Make a script to remove everthing (issue #1)
-- Make the RAM allocated to the VMs more configurable through an argument
+- Make the RAM allocated to the VMs more configurable through an argument (issue #2)
-- Attribute less RAM to the discovery node due to its nature and resources usage
+- Attribute less RAM to the discovery node due to its nature and resources usage (issue #3)